-There are many causes that could explain water retention, some more serious than others, so we called upon Dr. Karnika Kapoor, D.O. and Shapiro to spell out all of the signs of water retention that you need to be aware of.
+According to our experts, there are many causes that could potentially explain water retention—ranging from not drinking enough water, eating too much salt, and sitting for long prolonged periods of time to allergies and food sensitivities, certain medications, and hormones as well as more serious conditions—so we called upon Dr. Karnika Kapoor, D.O. and Shapiro to spell out all of the signs of water retention that you need to be aware of.

 Meet the Expert